aqureshiest/earnest-dev/README.md

 4. Copy the `URL` and `anon` key provided.
 5. Set the `NEXT_PUBLIC_SUPABASE_URL` to the copied `URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` to the `anon` key in your `.env.local` file.
 6. Run the SQL from `src/modules/db/schema.sql` in Supabase SQL editor to create the tables and the function.

+## AI Model Setup

+Choose and configure one or more of the following AI model providers:

+### AWS Bedrock

+1. Configure AWS credentials using SAML2AWS:
+    ```bash
+    saml2aws login
+    ```
+2. When prompted, log in to your OKTA account and select the AWS development account.

+3. Set your AWS profile:
+    ```bash
+    export AWS_PROFILE=est-development-Okta-Development-Eng
+    ```

+### OpenAI

+1. Sign up or log in to [OpenAI](https://platform.openai.com/).
+2. Navigate to **API Keys** under your account settings.
+3. Generate a new API key.
+4. Copy the key and set it as the value for `OPENAI_API_KEY` in your `.env.local` file.

+### Anthropic

+1. Sign up or log in to [Anthropic](https://www.anthropic.com/).
+2. Navigate to the API section under your account settings.
+3. Generate a new API key.
+4. Copy the key and set it as the value for `ANTHROPIC_API_KEY` in your `.env.local` file.

 ## Installation and Setup